mneuhaus/minecraft-plugin-hoardi/README.md

 - **No Item Loss**: Overflow protection ensures items are never lost during sorting
 - **Zero Configuration**: Works out of the box - just place shelves against chests
 - **Config Migration**: Automatically migrates data from older plugin versions
+- **Shulker Unloading**: Right-click a shelf with a shulker box to dump its contents into the network

 ## Requirements